jean-smaug/koa-twig/README.md

 ## Usage

 Under the hood, this module is using the [twig](https://github.com/twigjs/twig.js) module.
-So you can pass all options that are accepted by this module.

 ```js
 const Koa = require("koa");